amazon-connect/amazon-connect-salesforce-cti/docs/lightning/03-cti-adapter/01-cti-adapter-configuration.md

     Note: You may also receive popups to allow notifications and microphone access.
 Please accept both.

+12. Click the Sign into CCP button

-12. You should now see the authenticated and logged in CCP
+13. You should now see the authenticated and logged in CCP

 <img src={useBaseUrl('/img/lightning/image120.png')} />

-13. SSO Configuration is complete
+14. SSO Configuration is complete